 “I want to build a tiny house on wheels.
 What should I know about choosing a good trailer?”

 Here is a helpful blog post we wrote about the basics of choosing a trailer.
 If you’re shopping for a trailer here in the Pacific Northwest, we recommend Iron Eagle Trailers.
 They make excellent trailers and have lots of experience building custom trailers for tiny houses.
 We’ve worked with them for years.
-If you contact them, tell them we sent you!
+Call Rob at 503-667-9358, and tell him we sent you!

 “Are tiny homes on wheels safe?
 Are they legal?”